bkamins/bkamins.github.io/_posts/2023-06-23-graphspuzzle.md

 3276
 ```

-There is a lot of graphs.
+There are a lot of graphs.
 But most of them are isomorphic.
 How do we prune them?
 Using the `uhash` function we compute the hash of each graph.
 `uhash` guarantees us that graphs having a different hash are not isomorphic.
 The `g3gdf` is a `GroupedDataFrame` that keeps these graphs grouped by their